 The 901 Home, Together: Strategic Plan to End Homelessness in Memphis/Shelby County, the guiding set of strategies for the Memphis/Shelby County Continuum of Care, focuses on the evidence-based strategies of permanent housing and rapid rehousing along with targeting the best fit interventions to the appropriate subpopulation.
 The plan builds on the successes of prior plans that called for an increase in permanent housing and a decrease in transitional housing.
 The CoC has reallocated 100% of our CoC funded transitional housing units to permanent housing programs, either rapid rehousing or permanent supportive housing.
-Since 2011, the number of permanent supportive housing beds has risen by 141% and the number of rapid rehousing beds has risen by 185%.
-Over the last three years, overall homelessness has decreased 16% based on data collected from the last three annual Point-in-Time Counts.
+Over the last three years, the number of permanent supportive housing beds has risen by 9% and the number of rapid rehousing beds has risen by 55%.
+Overall homelessness has decreased by 9% based on data collected and analyzed using the HUD HDX 2.0 system performance measures tool.
+HUD encourages communities to track Metric 3 "Number of Homeless Persons" to directly assess a CoC's progress; Community Alliance utilizes this tool to perform quarterly data quality assessments.

-Describe the jurisdictions one-year goals and actions for reducing and ending homelessness including reaching out to homeless persons (especially unsheltered persons) and assessing their individual needs
+Describe the jurisdictions one-year goals and actions for reducing and ending homelessness including

+Reaching out to homeless persons (especially unsheltered persons) and assessing their individual needs

 The Continuum of Care is working to reduce and end homelessness by improving system performance measures to ensure that services and resources are utilized in the most effective ways.
-These system performance measures include improving our community's rate of exits to permanent destinations, decreasing our rates of returns to homelessness, improving the length of stay standards for program types, addressing issues of equity in housing and homelessness and increasing income for clients.
+These system performance measures include improving our community's rate of exits to permanent destinations, decreasing our rates of returns to homelessness, improving the length of stay standards for program types, addressing issues of equity in housing and homelessness, and increasing income for clients.
 Ongoing data quality checks through our upgraded Homeless Management Information System (HMIS) allow us to better monitor how well programs are reaching these goals, which contribute towards the overall success of the community towards ending homelessness.
 Data dashboards have been publicly posted on the CAFTH website that help monitor system performance goals on a more ongoing basis, including updated data from the Point-in-Time (PIT) Count, System Performance Measures (SPMs), and Racial Disparities.
 Additionally, the sheltered and unsheltered Point-in-Time Count is conducted annually to determine and assess needs of homeless persons, especially unsheltered persons.

 In addition to improving system performance measures, a coordinated approach to referrals and outreach is led by the CoC.
-The community's outreach and engagement approach includes a 24/7 homeless hotline, two walk-in centers, and roving street outreach presence.
-For families with children, we have a centralized intake operated by Metropolitan Inter-Faith Association (MIFA); in 2021, the 24-hour Hotline for Homeless Families screened 6,406 calls (533 calls per month on average) from an estimated 4,257 callers representing 5,885 adults and 4,092 children.
-MIFA's Family Emergency Shelter Placement screened 1,430 unduplicated families for service and referred 287-representing 312 adults and 735 children-to shelters and 330 to rapid rehousing.
+The community's outreach and engagement approach include a 24/7 homeless hotline for families, two walk-in centers, and roving street outreach presence.
+For families with children, we have a centralized intake operated by Metropolitan Inter-Faith Association (MIFA); in 2022, the 24-hour Hotline for Homeless Families screened 8,804 calls (734 calls per month on average) from an estimated 6,562 callers representing 8,007 adults and 7,623 children.
+MIFA's Family Emergency

+Shelter Placement screened 2,858 unduplicated families for service and referred 600-representing 663 adults and 1,576 children-to shelters and 562 to rapid rehousing.
 Those who do not meet HUD's definition of literal homelessness are offered mediation and other prevention services, and those who do not have children are referred to service providers who serve single adults.